 Why we are sending home devices with students

 Our goal is to foster a learner-focused environment where all learners have voice, choice, time for reflection, opportunities for innovation, opportunities for critical thinking, problem solving/finding, self-assessment, and connected learning.
 PSD Possibilities will provide a device for every student in the Peninsula School District.
-Students in grades 6th through 12th will take their assigned Chromebook to and from school each day.
+Students in many grades will take their assigned Chromebook to and from school each day.
 We understand that providing a device alone will not make this change happen, although it will accelerate the possibility for change.
 By ensuring our learners have equitable access to the tools needed to learn, we are empowering learning that will extend beyond the classroom.

 Technology and the Curriculum